mairechew/smartmirror-q3/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to the MagicMirror community
 * Inspiration
 * etc